-You can see which Chord Variations contain data (having been recorded or imported) in the current Style.
+You can see which Chord Variations have been recorded (or imported) in the current Style.

 Go to the Style Record > Chord Table & Variation > Chord Variation page.

 Dimmed Chord Variations are empty.

 While in the Chord Table page you can see which Chord Variations have been used in the current Style Element, this page lets you see which Chord Variations are contained in the whole Style.
 If there are unused Chord Variations, you may choose to delete them to make the Style file lighter, or to assign them to a chord.